NivenT/music-downloader/README.md

 * `./music-downloader --download "Thriller"` This will download Thriller and save is in a folder names songs.
 * `./music-downloader --play songs/thriller.mp3 --show-lyrics` This will play Thriller from a local MP3 file, as well as search for and print its lyrics to the terminal.

+## Advanced Examples

+You could run the below command to play every song in a folder in a random order, and have the program print the lyrics of each song before playing it.

+`./music-downloader --play $(ls songs | shuf) --dir songs --show-lyrics`

+Since song files may have hard to remember names, if you want to play specific songs without typing out annoying file names, you can also run a command like below.

+`./music-downloader --play mj/$(ls mj | grep -i thriller) kw/$(ls kw | grep -i stronger)`

+The above will search for a song with thriller (respectively, strong) in the title, and play it.
+Since the two songs were in different folders, instead of using "--dir", we have to include the folder with the name of the file.

 ## Details
 - The program retrieves the top 3 results for each song, and selects one to download
-- You can specify `--play` multiple times, but each time only gets one file
+- You can specify `--play` multiple times.
+Either of the below is acceptable:
-  - `./music-downloader --play thriller.mp3 --play manmirror.mp3` is acceptable
+  - `./music-downloader --play thriller.mp3 --play manmirror.mp3`
-  - `./music-downloader --play thriller.mp3 manmirror.mp3` is not acceptable
+  - `./music-downloader --play thriller.mp3 manmirror.mp3`

 ## TODO
 This project is still not done/perfect.
 The following are things I would like to eventually do